iamgbsmith/til/windows/count-characters-words-and-lines-in-a-file.md

-# Count Characters Lines and Words In A File
+# Count Characters Words And Lines In A File

 __Category: Windows__

-You can count the number of characters, lines, and words in a file using PowerShell.
+You can count the number of characters, words, and lines in a file using PowerShell.

 Count the number of characters: